hoppinjohnz/functional-react-spa-starter/README.md

 ## server side rendering static site generator via react-snapshot

 `react-snapshot` is used to generate static content "snapshots" of each route at build time.
 It spins up a server and renders the app in a jsdom environment and saves the HTML generated.
-This HTML is then served whenever that route is hit, effectively pre-rendering anything that doesn't need state.
+This HTML is then served whenever that route is hit, meaning that anything that doesn't need state is already pre-rendered.
 The HTML includes a js bundle to render the rest of the app.
 This allows robots to index the static content in the app for search engines and helps load times.
 NOTE: because of the jsdom pre-render, having each route do things like setting the HTML page <title> is fine.

 # Project structure